maheloisaf/Supplemetary-Information-Weather-Forecasting/README.md

-Supplementary information about the paper "Quantum Machine Learning for Weather Forecasting".
+Supplementary information about the paper "Exploring Quantum Machine Learning for Weather Forecasting".
 Authors: Maria Heloísa F. da Silva, Gleydson F. de Jesus, Christiano M. S. Nascimento, Valéria L. da Silva, Clebson S. Cruz.

 Code based on [Ogur, Besir, and Ihsan Yilmaz.
 "The effect of superposition and entanglement on hybrid quantum machine learning for weather forecasting."
 Quantum Inf.
 Comput.
 23.3&4 (2023): 181-194.] for QNNs and [Ekman, Magnus.
 Learning deep learning: Theory and practice of neural networks, computer vision, natural language processing, and transformers using TensorFlow.
 Addison-Wesley Professional, 2021] for RNNs, with Datasets from NASA POWER.